Kronuz/Xapiand/docs/_posts/2018-03-22-xapiand-1-0-0-released.md

 categories: [release]
 ---

-After many months of hard work by Xapiand's contributors, we're excited to announce the first major release of the project, v1.0.0, is *finally here!*
+After many months of hard work by {{ site.name }}'s contributors, we're excited to announce the first major release of the project is *finally here!*